A guide to Vodafone broadband

 If you want to go for a TV plan, you’ll need to think about how many TV channels you want.
 There are two main Vodafone TV packages:

 Vodafone doesn’t offer any TV-only plans, so if you want to sign up for Vodafone TV you’ll need to opt for a bundle, or be an existing Vodafone broadband customer.

-Their Red 30 Day Plan is one of the most popular - it’s a SIM-only bill-pay plan, on a 30-day rolling contract, and offers customers 5GB of data, and unlimited minutes and texts, as well as 100 international minutes & texts.
+It’s a SIM-only bill-pay plan, on a 12 month contract, and offers customers 20GB of data and unlimited minutes and texts, as well as 100 international minutes & texts.